kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <ol>
 <li class="post__list-item">
 <h2>
-There are many open web developer jobs, but understand that tragedy is the main reason why.</h2>
+There are many open web developer jobs, but tragedy is the main reason why.</h2>

 <p>Covid-19 is horrible: it's responsible for hundreds of thousands of deaths, led to massive lockdowns that have crippled small businesses and led to the quarantining of most employees.</p>